 If you’re considering adding this supplement to your keto diet to get all the whey protein benefits, learning about dosage is vital.
 Here are a few general guidelines.

 Depending on your activity level, you’ll need more or less protein to support your daily needs[*].

-Pregnant women also need more protein to maintain muscle mass and support her growing child — around 1.2 g/kg bodyweight, and 1.5 g/kg bodyweight in the third trimester[*].
+Pregnant women are also recommended to up their protein intake to maintain muscle mass and support their growing child — around 1.2 g/kg body weight initially, and 1.5 g/kg body weight in the third trimester[*].

 Always check with your healthcare provider to learn if whey protein can be included in your diet and how to do it safely.

 General Protein Safety

 According to research, up to 2 g/kg bodyweight protein per day is safe — while 3.5 g/kg body weight is the tolerable upper limit[*].